Skip to content

 Attention fragmentation, measured longitudinally

-The most important single researcher on what phones and screens have done to sustained attention is probably Gloria Mark, a computer scientist at the University of California, Irvine, who has been measuring attention behaviour in workplace settings for more than two decades.
+One of the most useful researchers to read on what phones and screens have done to sustained attention is Gloria Mark, a computer scientist at the University of California, Irvine, who has been measuring attention behaviour in workplace settings for more than two decades.

 Her early work, conducted with colleagues at UC Irvine and Humboldt University of Berlin, instrumented knowledge workers and measured how long they sustained attention on any one screen before switching.
 Her 2008 paper with Gudith and Klocke documented the cost side of this — that interrupted work was completed faster but at the expense of measurably higher stress, frustration, and effort (Mark, Gudith, & Klocke, 2008).
 The initial average attention span her team recorded, in around 2003, was approximately two and a half minutes.